by-jp/www.byjp.me/content/notes/twitter/69526/index.md

 - imported
 - from-twitter
 ---
 Woah.
-This thing has so many useless ways to update it\!
+This thing has so many useless ways to update it!